 'Tis the season; and stores began pushing it as soon as Christmas ended.
 Pink, red and white decorations; heart shaped with lacy edgings.
 All dressed as warm and chocolaty sensations.
 Indoor fluff disguised in a greeting card fantasy.

 Outdoors it's in the single digits with a 20 to 30 mile an hour wind, making for negative temperature wind chills.
 Although frigid, the skies are relatively clear now that the sporadic squalls have moved on from the morning.
 It’s crisp, clear, bone crackling, vivid air.
-Alluringly sensuous, yet deathly cold, the frosty love of the river bottom-lands beckon me.
+Alluringly sensuous, yet deathly cold, the frosty love of the river bottom-land beckons me.
 Perhaps it's a challenge.
 Perhaps it's a rite.
-A passage into the woods on any day; warm or cold, dry or rainy, windy or calm is a day of anticipation, preparation and exploration in the midst of tribulation.
+A passage into the woods on any day; warm or cold, dry or rainy, windy or calm - is a day of anticipation, preparation and exploration in the midst of tribulation.
 That kind of suffering is well worth it though, if you have thought through and then double thought through what is necessary to survive.
 Other than the times I stopped to take just the right "selfie" pictures with a mitten-less hand, I managed well.

 My body core remained constant, with several layers of clothing, and the dogs were doing fine despite the deep drifts over thick-matted marsh grass.
 It was my club-like hands and fingers that took the vengeance of Mother Nature's northwest wind head on.
 In a few months she would be warm and comforting and full of promise.
 Presently, she was harsh and slightly abrasive to any stranger of her land.
 I, however, saw her as being someone's Grandma.
-She may get after the kids cutting through her yard and complain to the neighbors about the growing traffic in her neighborhood, but when those who know her visit, she lets them see her true self.
+She may get after the kids cutting through her yard, and complain to the neighbors about the growing traffic in her neighborhood, but when those who know her visit, she lets them see her true self.
 Even Mother Nature in February can serve milk and cookies; it’s all in the perception.
 I love winter.
 The snow and cold are the icing on the cake.

 After working a few moments with an exposed hand, it would take 10 to 15 minutes for it to feel normal again.
 When I finally got the picture that sort of showed what I was up against, I finished the hike back into the river's edge.